andy-ngo/SYSC3303_L4_G10/L4G10_milestone_2/README.md

 Scheduler.java
 - A class that act as a server to communicate with the Elevator class and the Floor Subsystem class.
+- State Machine implemented and allow to control the scheduler by the given state
+  - The SchedulerState: EmptyRequests, ReceivedRequests, EmptyArrivalSensors, ReceivedArrivalSensors

 ## Test Included:
 JUnit Test files to verify that it is working